 Desire, furthermore, is "an impulse and emotion for more in life at any given moment," and it is "the discipline to live on that edge between wanting and satisfaction."
 With Walsh's treatment of chapter five and of the Song as a whole, a tremendous theology is implicated.
 God and Israel, who are both like the lovers and also embody the lovers, experience a longing that burns with intensity.
 It is a yearning that reflects humanity's actual-lived spiritual, intellectual, emotional, and material hungers.
 It is a theology that, using Walsh's words, is neither for the "timid nor the fickle."
-Finally, it is a theology that allows p'shat vuo and drash and of the exquisitely intertwined.
+Finally, it is a theology that allows p'shat our and drash of the exquisitely intertwined.

 Song of Songs is ultimately a book not only about a very powerful and urgent longing for closeness, for nearness, for intimacy between people, or between God and humanity.
 It is also a book about the chemistry that can exist between layers of meaning.
-Just as we have seen theological models of God and Israel struggling to unite with one other, on a literary level, we have also witnessed p'shat $customath{vus}$ and drash urt in a sort of literary dance, longing to be one.
-Even before engaging in drash urt, metaphor and reality in Song of Songs become seamlessly, harmoniously, gorgeously intertwined.
+Just as we have seen theological models of God and Israel struggling to unite with one other, on a literary level, we have also witnessed p'shat e and e and e and e in a sort of literary dance, longing to be one.
+Even before engaging in e and e in etaphor and reality in Song of Songs become seamlessly, harmoniously, gorgeously intertwined.